SummerYYY96/SummerYYY96/README.md

 ### 🔭 I’m currently working on
 - RNA-seq and single-cell RNA-seq analysis with interests in finding Ewing Sarcoma signature
-- Development pipeline to quantify mature and premature mRNAs abundace from RNA-seq data
+- Development pipeline to quantify mature and premature mRNAs abundance from RNA-seq data
 - Interactive interface for MERFISH probe design and probe quallity control

 ### 🌱 I’m currently learning